ros-controls/roadmap/design_drafts/types_of_command_and_state_interfaces.md

 ## Motivation
 Many GPIO values used in modern robots are logical and not numeric values.
-For example vacuum valve at the robot has "on" (true) and "off" (false) states.
+For example, a vacuum valve at the robot has "on" (true) and "off" (false) states.

 ## Problem
-The ros2_control supports only `double` variable type to exchnage data between hardware and controllers.
+Currently, the `ros2_control` framework supports only the `double` type to exchange data between hardware and controllers.
 This is confusing for users and it would be clearer if also boolean and integer values can be transported.

 ## Possible solution